python/cpython/Doc/library/decimal.rst

 original's two-place significance.

-If an application does not care about tracking significance, it is easy to remove the exponent and trailing zeroes, losing signficance, but keeping the value unchanged::
+If an application does not care about tracking significance, it is easy to remove the exponent and trailing zeroes, losing significance, but keeping the value unchanged::

     >>> def remove_exponent(d):